 I have tried using multipart polygon features with the exact same results.

-#1 Updated by kwilliams-penbaymedia-com - over 14 years ago
+#1 Updated by kwilliams-penbaymedia-com - about 16 years ago

 I tried simplifying the shapefile using ArcToolbox and it appears that there is a limit to the number of allowable vertices per feature.
 The simplified shapefile (simplified from the dissolved shapefile) displays just fine.
 Unfortunately, the reduced detail severely hampers the shapefile's usefulness and appearance when zoomed in.

-#2 Updated by Gavin Macaulay - over 14 years ago
+#2 Updated by Gavin Macaulay - about 16 years ago

 This is most likely a problem with the filling of complex polygons in Qt's drawing algorithms.
 We have no complete solution to this, and are awaiting a fix for Qt.
 Further details are in ticket #83.

 There are two controls in the Settings:Options:Rendering dialog box that may help.
 Try 'Make lines appear less jagged...', and 'Fix problems with incorrectly filled polygons'.
 In many cases one of these two options will fix problems with incorrectly filled polygons.

-#3 Updated by anonymous - over 14 years ago
+#3 Updated by anonymous - about 16 years ago